jcazevedo/jcazevedo.net/blog/_posts/2012-08-15-a-fresh-start-with-jekyll.md

 ---
 layout: post
-title: "A fresh start with Jekyll"
+title: "A Fresh Start with Jekyll"
 date: 2012-08-15
 ---